 Depends what you are using it for.
 Photoshop is still better for complex illustrations and everything that requires grid structure (i.e. identity or web design).
 On the other hand Procreate is fantastic for sketching, flat illustration and everything that you can create on the go.
 Adobe has long been an ultimate leader in the creative software sphere.
 With the appearance of Procreate for IPad Pro many artists have turned their attention at this app with expectations and questions.
-You can read a really detailed comparison in this post.
+You can read a really detailed comparison in this article.

 These were the essential things you’d need to now.
 Procreate became pretty popular among many artists over recent years and I’ve seen a lot of wonderful illustrations made with it.
 Because there is no trial or demo version of the app I had my doubts if it would suit my workflow or if it could even replace my usual work on computer.
 Now having created many illustrations with it I’m glad I gave it a try.
 So let’s talk about its strengths and weaknesses.

 There are many and most of them are REALLY cool!
 What’s even better is that you can download new ones made by other people (just like in Photoshop) and create your own directly on your device.
 By using different textures and playing with parameters, you can get unique brushes of your own and even share your presets with friends (or customers, or both).
 There is a whole bunch of settings that helps you make the adjustments.
 I’m still playing with ‘em 🙂